cristinasegalin/MARS/develop/hourglass_pose/README.md

 ##### Dataset Setup:

-Once you have your annotation files, modify `AMT2tfrecords_basic.py`(a script that converts inputs to tfrecord format) to contain your annotation information.
-Everything you need to change should have a **TODO** marked next to it in the code.
+Once you have your annotation files, modify `dict2tfrecords_basic.py` in `AMT_annotation` folder (a script that converts inputs to tfrecord format) to contain your annotation information.
 Once you've modified what you need to, run the script to generate your tfrecord files.

 By the end of this, you should have a directory containing a number of tfrecord files --this is what we call **$DATASET_DIR**.